'Miracle' hockey star Mark Pavelich found dead in treatment facility

-Olympic "Miracle" hockey star Mark Pavelich was found dead Thursday in a central Minnesota residential treatment center, sources close to Minnesota sports legend said Thursday.
+Olympic "Miracle" hockey star and Iron Range sports legend Mark Pavelich was found dead Thursday in a central Minnesota residential treatment center, bringing to an end a life of a man who reached the pinnacle of international sport and hit the depths of legal and psychological distress.

-Pavelich, who turned 63 a week ago, died at Eagle's Healing Nest, where he was receiving mental health treatment for the past several months, the sources told the Star Tribune.
+Pavelich, who turned 63 a week ago, died at Eagle's Healing Nest, according to the Midwest Medical Examiner's Office.
+He was receiving mental health treatment there for the past several months.
 At the time of his death he was under civil commitment for a violent assault on a North Shore neighbor nearly 1½ years ago,

-Police said emergency personnel were called to the residence about 8:30 a.m.
+Sauk Centre police said they were called to the residence about 8:30 a.m.
 Thursday on a report of a death.
 Emergency dispatch audio disclosed that Pavelich had not been seen since 8 p.m.
-Wednesday.
-There is no initial indication pointing to what led to his death.
+Wednesday, and responding personnel said he appeared to have been dead for several hours.

+His body was taken to the examiner's office in Anoka, which said it has yet to determine a cause and manner of death.

+Pavelich's hockey resume is pure Minnesota gold in itself.
+He was a speedy and crafty standout for the Eveleth High School Golden Bears.
+In college, he led the Minnesota Duluth Bulldogs in goals in the last of his three seasons.

+Then came his significant role in Team USA's "Miracle on Ice" defeat of the Soviet Union in the 1980 Olympics before they went on to win gold.
+Success followed Pavelich into the NHL, where he scored more than 30 goals in his first two seasons with the New York Rangers with "Miracle" head coach Herb Brooks behind the bench.

-Pavelich was charged in Cook County District Court with beating his neighbor James T. Miller after the two went fishing in August 2019, after suspecting that Miller, spiked his beer.
-Miller, 63, was treated for cracked ribs, a bruised kidney, a fracture to one of his vertebrae and other injuries.
+But after hockey, Pavelich's quiet life in near-seclusion along the sparsely populated North Shore came to a shocking halt when he was charged in Cook County District Court with beating his neighbor James T. Miller after the two went fishing in August 2019.
+Pavelich suspected that Miller, 63, spiked his beer.
+That unfounded notion left Miller with cracked ribs, a bruised kidney, a fracture to one of his vertebrae and other injuries.

-Pavelich, of Lutsen, faced four felony counts, including two assault charges and two illegal weapons charges after authorities found firearms with altered serial numbers on his reclusive property.
+Pavelich, a land developer and longtime Lutsen resident, faced four felony counts, including two assault charges and two illegal weapons charges after authorities found firearms with altered serial numbers on his reclusive property.

 In December 2019, District Judge Michael Cuzzo ruled that Pavelich was incompetent to stand trial because he was mentally ill and dangerous.
 The judge ordered him committed to a state-operated secure treatment facility in St. Peter.